tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Two pointers or Iterators: <br/> Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition
+        <strong>Two pointers or Iterators:</strong> <br/> Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition
         <br/><br/>
         <ul>
             <li> Squaring a sorted array (easy) </li>